To take part in one of our trials you must be healthy, aged 18-65, with no medical conditions.

 Check your eligibility when applying online:

 The first step is to submit the online application form.
-Once received we will contact you within two working days to invite you for an induction session.
-During the induction we will show you around the unit and check all the information you have given us in your application form.
-If all the checks are OK and you want to go ahead then we can add you to our Healthy Volunteer Panel and you can then be considered for upcoming trials.
-During the induction you will have the opportunity to ask any questions and we’ll also provide you with an information pack to take home.
+Once received we will contact you about your induction.
+If all details are OK and you want to go ahead, then we can add you to our Healthy Volunteer Panel and you can then be considered for upcoming trials.
+During the induction you will have the opportunity to ask any questions and we’ll also provide you with an information pack.

 Once you have passed your induction, you become a member of our Healthy Volunteer Panel.
 This means you are eligible to take part in our clinical trials, providing you meet the criteria.

-When you get in touch our recruitment team will ask you additional questions to make sure this is the right trial for you.
+When you get in touch our Recruitment Team will ask you additional questions to make sure this is the right trial for you.
 If you are eligible and still interested, they will invite you in for a screening visit.
-Before you attend your screening visit, you will receive an email from our recruitment team with the Participant Information Sheet (PIS) attached.
+Before you attend your screening visit, you will receive an email from our us with the Participant Information Sheet (PIS) and related information video attached.
 Please ensure you read it thoroughly before you come in for screening as it includes all relevant information available about taking part in the trial.
-If there is anything within the PIS you are unsure about or would like more information on, please ensure you ask one of our doctors at your screening visit or contact the recruitment team prior to attendance.
-You should receive the PIS at least one working day before you attend screening, however if you do not please contact the recruitment team on 0330 303 5000.
+If there is anything within the PIS you are unsure about or would like more information on, please ensure you ask one of our doctors at your screening visit or contact the Recruitment Team prior to attendance.
+You should receive the PIS and video at least one working day before you attend screening, however if you do not please contact the Recruitment Team on 0330 303 5000.

 Before you take part on any trial with us, you will need to come into our unit for a screening appointment.
 A screening is simply a medical examination to check whether you are suitable for the clinical trial that you are interested in.